 George Ford replaces injured Owen Farrell in England Six Nations training squad

-Captain Farrell will miss at least the opener against Scotland at Murrayfield on February 5 due to an ankle issue.
+Farrell will miss England’s opener against Scotland on 5 February due to an ankle issue

 George Ford will be given the chance to revive his international career after replacing Owen Farrell in England’s Six Nations training squad.